“Flashlight” or “torch”?

 Pocket torches have been dubbed “every-day carry” or EDC flashlights by our American friends.
 It’s only when you start carrying a torch all the time that you come to understand just how useful this is, even on this side of the Atlantic.
 EDCs vary in size from keyring lights, like my S11 Light Capsule, to torches up to 13cm (5") long like my SP33 Brutus, that take bigger batteries and run much longer.

 However lots of people prefer a bigger torch that delivers gobs of light and can be used as a blunt instrument in an emergency.
-The long-and-thin and the short-and-fat types each have their advantages – the long-and-thin include some of my top performers, like the SP60 Beast and T217 Hunter.
+The long-and-thin and the short-and-fat types each have their advantages – the long-and-thin like my T217 Hunter and the short-and-fat like the Q8 Pro Quad.
+Both pack a huge punch for their size and price – in terms of candela and lumens respectively – so it's vital to establish which beam profile suits your needs best.

 People who use torches for their work – cops, medics, firemen – have found the sweet-spot of brightness, beam, runtime and size is the "tactical torch" – models that are small and light enough to carry all the time but with enough throw and run-time for almost any situation.
 The benchmarks in this category are my C8L Panga and SF26 Rapier with an unprecedented 250,000 candela beam and all-night endurance thanks to a new-generation 5,000mAh battery.